-I am able to deliver assemblies, lead classroom activities, workshops, discussions or staff CPD, take part on multi-faith panels or contribute to themed days.
+I am able to deliver assemblies or lead staff CPD.
 It’s great to be able to talk about my work as a celebrant too: students love to see and hear parts of humanist ceremonies, experiencing how meaningful the words feel.
 (There are ‘oohs’ at the personal wedding vows and genuinely empathic facial expressions at the funeral ceremony passages on grief and leaving behind memories).
 Now that it is compulsory on many RE GCSE programmes of study to give examples of non-religious world approaches and viewpoints, I am also increasingly invited in to offer my opinions as a humanist on a variety of ethical issues.

 I spent the majority of my 17 years of teaching in secondary special education (Art and RE), specialising in working with students with ASC (Autistic Spectrum Condition) and those with social or behavioural difficulties.
 Through this wealth of experience, I tend to make sure I use visuals, artefacts, interaction and clear language when I am working with pupils of all abilities and backgrounds.

 As a volunteer, I’m happy to visit any school or college in Liverpool and throughout Merseyside.